vincentsylo/image-viewer/README.md

 ## Recommendations
 Due to time constraints, there are several recommendations to extend the project further.
+1. Using browser route / history for routing, rather than hash router.
+This was consciously used to enable the application for project pages on Github.
 1. Using a server to handle uploads, server side validation, authorisation, etc.
 1. Storing records in a database, rather than on the client side.
 Generate appropriate server side IDs instead of client side.
 For scaleability, the front-end should not hit the database directly, however through a cache layer such as Redis, populated by a push technology (eg. Kafka).